taielab/awesome-hacking-lists/README.md

 ## Objective-C++

+- [MEMSCAN](https://github.com/hexploitable/MEMSCAN) - A memory scanning tool which uses mach_vm* to either dump memory or look for a specific sequence of bytes.
 - [IDA7.0_SP](https://github.com/fjh658/IDA7.0_SP) - IDA7.0_SP is ida's bugfix
 - [bfinject](https://github.com/BishopFox/bfinject) - Dylib injection for iOS 11.0 - 11.1.2 with LiberiOS and Electra jailbreaks
 - [hallelujahIM](https://github.com/dongyuwei/hallelujahIM) - hallelujahIM(哈利路亚 英文输入法) is  an intelligent English input method with auto-suggestions and spell check features, Mac only.